Meike268/handwriting-pairwise-labeling-app-backend/README.md

 4. Build and run

 ### Setup MySQL database
-By default the backend operates on a MySql database with name `handwriting_labeling_app`.
+By default, the backend operates on a MySql database with name `handwriting_labeling_app`.
 Refer to https://dev.mysql.com/doc/mysql-getting-started/en/ to set up MySQL on your machine.
 Once installed run MySQL `mysql.server start`.
-Login as root `mysql -u root -p`, Your terminal is now prefixed with `mysql` to denote your in the mysql CLI.
+Login as root `mysql -u root -p`.
+Your terminal is now prefixed with `mysql` to denote you're in the mysql CLI.
 Create the empty database `mysql> CREATE database handwriting_labeling_app;`.
 Verify mysql serves on the right port `mysql> SHOW GLOBAL VARIABLES LIKE 'PORT';`.
-By default the backend expects mysql on port `3306`.
+By default, the backend expects mysql on port `3306`.

 ### Setup project
 With the mysql database created we can initialize/setup the project.